Shipping Guide

 Pro Tips

-- For protein powder tubs (2-5 lbs), compare USPS Priority Mail Flat Rate versus weight-based Ground Advantage — flat rate often wins for heavier items shipping long distances.
+• For protein powder tubs (2-5 lbs), compare USPS Priority Mail Flat Rate versus weight-based Ground Advantage.
+Flat rate often wins for heavier items shipping long distances.

-- Tape the lids of all supplement bottles shut, even sealed ones.
+• Tape the lids of all supplement bottles shut, even sealed ones.
 Vibration during transit can loosen screw-on caps, and a spill means a refund and replacement.

-- Bundle multiple bottles tightly together with stretch wrap or rubber bands before boxing — this prevents them from banging into each other and creating dents.
+• Bundle multiple bottles tightly together with stretch wrap or rubber bands before boxing.
+This prevents them from banging into each other and creating dents.

 Key Takeaways

-- USPS Ground Advantage is usually the best first quote for shipping supplements.
+• USPS Ground Advantage is usually the best first quote for shipping supplements.

-- Start with lightweight packaging to stay near the $4 - $8 range when possible.
+• Start with lightweight packaging to stay near the $4 - $8 range when possible.

-- Rate-shop USPS, FedEx, and UPS on every shipment because winners change by zone and dimensions.
+• Rate-shop USPS, FedEx, and UPS on every shipment because winners change by zone and dimensions.

-- Commercial pricing matters more than carrier brand once your workflow is consistent.
+• Commercial pricing matters more than carrier brand once your workflow is consistent.

 What Actually Drives the Cost to Ship Supplements

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and check rates on every order.
 That gives you a repeatable process as order volume grows.

-- Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.
+• Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-- Use historical order data to define your top three package profiles and pre-price them.
+• Use your last 90 days of orders to define your top three package profiles and pre-price them.

 Scaling a Reliable Supplements Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process that another team member can run without quality loss.

 A reliable workflow reduces customer support tickets, improves delivery speed consistency, and preserves margin as carrier rates rise.

-- Create packaging SOPs with exact box sizes, dunnage, and label placement.
+• Write down packaging steps with exact box sizes, dunnage, and label placement so anyone can pack to spec.

 Common Mistakes to Avoid

-| Using one package type for every supplements shipment | Oversized packaging increases postage and can trigger dimensional charges. | Define a packaging matrix by item size and order composition. |
+Using one package type for every supplements shipment Oversized packaging increases postage and can trigger dimensional charges.
+Define a packaging matrix by item size and order composition: single bottle, two to four bottles, and protein tub.

-| Skipping carrier comparison at label purchase time | You miss cheaper services that vary by zone and delivery commitment. | Use multi-carrier rate comparison before buying every label. |
+Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment, and at retail the 2026 increases make every miss cost more.
+Compare USPS, FedEx, and UPS before buying every label, or let Ship Intelligence select the cheapest valid rate for you.

-| Treating returns as an afterthought | Return labels issued ad hoc usually cost more and create support friction. | Predefine return options and pricing rules in your shipping workflow. |
+Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
+Predefine return options and pricing rules in your shipping workflow before the first return request lands.

 Shipping Checklist for Supplements

-- Set up at least two carrier accounts or one multi-carrier platform.
+• Set up at least two carrier accounts or one multi-carrier platform so you can compare on every label.

-- Add tracking notifications to reduce where-is-my-order tickets.
+• Add tracking notifications to reduce where-is-my-order tickets.

-- Review claims, delays, and surcharge lines every month.
+• Review claims, delays, and surcharge lines every month.

 Real Supplements Shipment Examples